theallegrarr/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The Document Object Model (DOM) represents the tree structure of an HTML document and is utilized by a programming language for accessibility and manipulation of that document

 2. What is an event?

+An event is an action taken on an HTML element, it can be a click on a link, a drag on an image, or simply selecting text

 3. What is an event listener?

+Event listeners are functions set up inside a program to execute when a specific event is triggered on an HTML element. a program can written set to change the heading on a webpage if a particular button is clicked on that web page.

 4. Why would we convert a NodeList into an Array?

+This conversion is necessary if you require all the items in that node

 5. What is a component?

+A component is an individual HTML element in a DOM, it is reusable and can be created, manipulated and styled using a programming language

 ### Git Set up